cif-seminars/cif-seminars.github.io/README.md

 ## Upcoming Seminars

-* 17th of November 2020: Privacy by Design (Laurens Sion)
-* 17th of December 2020: Technology Export Controls (Erik Zouave)
+* 17th of December 2020: Cyber security from technological research to offensive (mis)appropriation (Erik Zouave)
 * 6th of January 2021: Surveillance Technology in Migration Management (Petra Molnar)
 * 9th of February 2021: Contact Tracing Apps (Bart Preneel)
 * 25th of February 2021: Bias Crash Test Dummies: On AI and ethics (not only) for cars (Bettina Berendt)